 We do not take on students until they have fully completed their college education.

 Nothing, although we do expect that students turn up on time, correctly dressed and equipped and give the internship their full attention.
-We will equip each student with their own toolbox, if required, worth over £1,000 through our Autotech Academy sponsor, Teng Tools.
+We will equip each student with their own toolbox worth over £1000.

 We are looking for students who are qualified in one of the following:

-No, the internship is conditional on the student completing their Level 2-3 qualifications.
+No, all of our internships are full time positions so the internship is conditional on the student completing their Level 2-3 qualifications.